-The survey is part of an ongoing polling series to disrupt aging and highlight how Americans 50 and older feel about interesting cultural topics and other issues that affect their everyday lives.
+The survey is part of an ongoing polling series to highlight how Americans 50 and older feel about interesting cultural topics and other issues that affect their everyday lives.

 AARP will continue to share the opinions of Americans 50 and older on the issues of the day through the end of the year.
 Follow @AARPMedia on Twitter.